uvalib/monorepo/packages/markdown_assistant/out.md

 At 1:00 p.m. the meeting reconvened for a session on the economic and community landscape in the southwest Virginia region.
 Guests included Beth Rhinehart, President of the Bristol and Tennessee Chamber of Commerce; Delegate Will Morefield; County Administrator Mike Hatfield; Delegate William Wampler; and Delegate Terry Kilgore.

-Delegate Kilgore provide background about the region.
+Delegate Kilgore provided background about the region.
 He said the region was dominated by coal for many years.
 Gas was also big, but now the region does not have the jobs it once had.
 Population is declining.
 They have worked with the Tobacco Commission to increase broadband capacity.
 People are proud, hardworking, and open to change.
 Just recently Earthlink said they were moving some of their operations to the region.
 They are trying to look for more people willing to do that, but still want to be the “be all end all” for energy in the Commonwealth—electricity, solar, etc. He said anything UVA can do to help, they would be grateful.

 Delegate Wampler and Morefield and the other guests spoke about the economic situation.
 Delegate Wampler said natural beauty is one of the resources, as is affordable housing and land, and the College at Wise.
 It is important to continue to find ways to work together to benefit both UVA and the region.
 Energy and data centers and data processing can be industries in the region—cheap land, cheap electricity, etc. Delegate Kilgore added that we should grow the College at Wise, maybe to as many as 5,000 students.